braeden-kelly/cm25-fsstepfuawer/02-api-routes-and-auth.md

 Also import `useAuth` from `@/data/hooks/useAuth` and `Redirect` from `expo-router`.

-🏃**Try it:** You should now be "trapped" at the sign-in page.
+🏃**Try it:** You should now be "trapped" at the login page.
 In a browser, try setting another URL.
 It should not work.

 ### Provide a key (let in logged-in users)
-The "Sign In" button on the sign in page is already wired up to call the `login` function, which sets the auth token, but a) `login` itself doesn't do anything, and b) it doesn't navigate anywhere.
+The "Log in" button on the login page is already wired up to call the `login` function, which sets the auth token, but a) `login` itself doesn't do anything, and b) it doesn't navigate anywhere.
 Let's fix that:

 3. In **api/hooks/useAuth.ts**, you'll see we already have a Jotai store set up to store `authToken`, and that's wired to async storage.
 But there's nothing in the `login` function.
 Let's just set the token for now:
 ```diff